Vanilla Mascarpone Stuffed Strawberries are an easy-to-prepare, light dessert that your guests will adore!

 - 1 pound California Strawberries, hulled and cored

-- optional: ¼ cup chopped candied nuts (I used this recipe)
+- optional: 1/4 cup chopped candied nuts (see notes)

 - Slice the vanilla bean in half lengthwise, then use the dull side of the knife to scrape out the seeds.
 Set aside.
 (Skip this step if using vanilla extract).